corda/corda-docs/content/en/docs/corda-enterprise/4.8/node/management-console/_index.md

 2. Put `auth-baseline-node-management-<release>.jar` into the `plugins` directory in the Auth Service.
 3. Restart the Gateway Service and the Auth Service.

+## Upgrading

+To upgrade to the latest version of the node management console:

+1. Delete the old version of the `.jar` in the plugins directory of the Gateway Service.
+2. Delete the old version of the `.jar` in the plugins directory of the Auth Service.
+3. Replace both `.jar` files with the latest versions.

+ {{% note %}}
+Note: If your configuration uses the deprecated path `node.admin.middleware`, update it to `node.management.plugin.middleware`.
+{{% /note%}}

 ## Configuration

 You need to set the following values in the Gateway Service configuration file: